chrisjensen/diy-portable-air-purifier/double-fan/README.md

 15. Place the assembled top section with the fans on top of the filters.

 16. Screw the top section in place with the hex nuts and then with the hex caps.
+Make sure you hold the rod in place while you tighten the nuts and caps, otherwise it may turn and loosen the caps holding the rubber feet in place.

 ![20250106_092924](https://github.com/user-attachments/assets/f7e4dfa0-4086-489a-a201-b2a30fc58f50)